waggle-sensor/summer2021/Papka/Dailylog.md

 Week of 6/28
 - Begin to work on training the bee detector
-- Downloading training dataset
+- Downloading training dataset (labels and images)
-- Work on leasing a Chameleon cloud
+- Leased a Chameleon cloud
+- Find a way to convert xml files to jpg